Jimmy Garoppolo listed on 49ers' depth chart only because he has to be

 - Trey LanceLiveTodayTomorrowvs--|

-Simple reason why Jimmy G still listed on 49ers' depth chart originally appeared on NBC Sports Bayarea
+Simple reason why Jimmy G still listed on 49ers' depth chart originally appeared on NBC Sports Boston

 The list is so unofficial that when 49ers coach Kyle Shanahan was asked how much time he spends on it, he answered, “Zero.”